stacks-network/stacks-core/NFT_USE_CASE.md

 ### Step 6b: Complete the withdrawal on the Stacks chain
 Use the withdrawal height we just obtained from the grep and substitute that for `WITHDRAWAL_BLOCK_HEIGHT`.
+You might need to wait a little bit for the hyperchain block to become official (even if the grep already returned a result) for the transaction to succeed.
 ```
 node ./withdraw_nft_l1.js {WITHDRAWAL_BLOCK_HEIGHT} 1
 ```